 Looking across the platter to the amp racks in the corner.
 Photo: Bill Counter - 2018

 The rack in the center of the image is from a Simplex optical system from the 40s that replaced the original Western Electric equipment.
 In 1953 there would have been a 4-channel mag update before the November premiere of "How To Marry a Millionaire."
-Beyond is one of the Ampex racks installed for the 35/70 mag system in 1959.
+Beyond is one of the Ampex racks installed when the 1959 vintage Simplex 6-4-1 system of 1959 was replaced.
 The rack for the power amps has been removed.
 Photo: Bill Counter - 2018

 In the Ampex rack are preamps for 4 and 6 channel mag, a Dolby 650 processor, a THX unit used as a monitor amp, a Dolby 750 Digital processor, 4 Crown amps used for balcony surrounds and, at the bottom, an Ampex exciter supply.
 On the gray panels in the middle are the old Ampex Ledex switches for changeover and format selection.
 Photo: Bill Counter - 2018